conda-forge/conda-smithy/LINTER.md

 Recipe files must not contain unknown top-level keys.

-For recipe version 0, the expected keys are (in this order):
+For recipe version 0, the allowed keys are (in this order):

 - `package`
 - `source`